 The outdoor gear market also offers variations like waterproof, low-cut hiking shoes that are ready to tackle wet grounds.
 These really come in handy when hiking on rainy days and going through muddy paths.
 Waterproof versions of low-cut hiking shoes may be a bit pricier than their non-waterproof versions but they will come in handy when hikers are exposed to the elements.

-When hikers need low-cut hiking shoes
+When male and female hikers need low-cut hiking shoes

 Ditching hiking boots and choosing a pair of low-cut hiking shoes depend largely on the hiking condition and preference of the hiker.
 Factors like the kind of terrain, the length of the trip, and the kind of weather are just a few things to consider when heading out.
 The hiker’s preference also plays a crucial role; as it was pointed out, some people prefer to wear boots regardless of the length of the trip and the weight they will be carrying while there are also expert hikers who would pick hiking shoes because of their lightness regardless of the weight they will be carrying.